realh/gbxutils/README.md

 because they have no real equivalent.
 Note that "StadiumGrassCheckpoints" may also appear on flat dirt (not dirt roads) and the blue floor that replaces grass under fabric roofs.
-If you encounter issues with "clip" blocks after removing checkpoints please report an issue.
+If you encounter issues with "clip" blocks after removing checkpoints, please report an issue.

 If you're wondering what this is useful for, it's to make it easy to record MT ghosts without having to drive the entire map.
 You will still have to